-What first springs to mind when you hear the name Kiev?
+What first springs to mind when you hear the name Kyiv?

-Capital of the Ukraine?
+Capital of Ukraine?
 You’re right, of course.
 Some might think of the 1986 Chernobyl disaster, one of the worst nuclear accidents in history.
-If pop culture is your thing, Kiev might mean the venue of the 2005 Eurovision Song Contest.
+If pop culture is your thing, Kyiv might mean the venue of the 2005 Eurovision Song Contest.
 Into politics?
 Perhaps the Orange Revolution of 2004 comes to mind?
 Images of the swollen, pockmarked face of former President Viktor Yushchenko after he suffered dioxin poisoning at the hands of political enemies?
-Or perhaps the beautiful former Prime Minister, Yulia Tymoshenko, who always seems to be sporting braids?
+Or perhaps the beautiful former Prime Minister, Yulia Tymoshenko in her signature braids?

 I’m here to see the unusual, beautiful golden domes.
 I only have a babysitter for a day and a half, so with only 24 hours in town, there’s no time to waste.
-After leaving my little overnight bag in my Kiev hotel, I immediately hit the city’s wide avenues, eagerly looking up.
+After leaving my little overnight bag in the hotel, I immediately hit the city’s wide avenues, eagerly looking upwards.

 My hotel is located right across the street from Maidan Nezalezhnosti, Independence Square.
-The heart of Kiev is full of banks, shops, cafes and restaurants, pretty fountains, a waterfall even – and the tall Independence Column.
-Archangel Mikhail, Kiev’s patron saint, looks out on his city from the top of the column.
+The heart of Kyiv is full of banks, shops, cafes and restaurants, pretty fountains, a waterfall even – and the tall Independence Column.
+Archangel Mikhail, Kyiv’s patron saint, looks out on his city from the top of his column, day and night.

 One of the many fountains symbolise the founders of the city, the legendary Libed and her three brothers Kie, Schek and Horiv.

-Kiev’s pretty main avenue is very busy.
+Kyiv’s pretty main avenue is very busy.
 It’s pedestrianised during weekends, and traffic is even busier then, I’m told, as absolutely everyone is out walking.
 I don’t know – hopping between cars like a crazy game of Frogger, I find that hard to believe.
-Then, luckily, I discover an underpass.
+Luckily, I discover an underpass.

 The underpasses double as underground shopping centres, with a curious mix of hawkers selling cigarettes individually from camping tables, and high-end boutiques.
-In fact, the selection of luxuries is astonishing.
-As is the ATM-to-humans ratio; somewhat disturbing considering this is one of Europe’s poorest countries.
+In fact, the selection of luxuries is astonishing and ATMs are everywhere, despite this being one of Europe’s poorest countries.

-I wander aimlessly (but always looking up), past the Taras Shevchenko National University of Kyiv and Shevchenko Park, full of joggers, chess players and people sitting on benches, reading books.
+I wander (always looking up), past the Taras Shevchenko National University of Kyiv and Shevchenko Park, full of joggers, chess players and people sitting on benches, reading books.
 I do a mental time travel, pretending it’s 1915.
-That young man sitting over there could well the the famous novelist Mikhail Bulgakov, author of The Master and Margarita, by many considered to be one of the greatest novels of the 20th century.
+That young man sitting over there could well be the famous novelist Mikhail Bulgakov, author of The Master and Margarita, by many considered to be one of the greatest novels of the 20th century.

 St Sophia and St Michael